How a Single-Pole Toggle Switch Works to Control a Light

 For any journeyman electrician or apprentice undergoing electrician training, understanding the path of electricity through a switch is fundamental.
 Here is the step-by-step process of how a single-pole switch operates within a typical lighting circuit.

-- Opening the Circuit: Flipping the switch to “OFF” separates the internal contacts, creating an air gap that instantly breaks the circuit and stops the flow of current.
+- Opening the Circuit: Flipping the switch to “OFF” separates the internal contacts, creating an air gap that breaks the circuit and stops the flow of current.

 NEC Compliance and Safety Considerations for Switches